 Our Program & Services

-Clients are typically referred to the Let's Work program through an outside source (i.e. psychiatrist/physician, Employment Counsellor, Addiction & Mental Health Services worker, Department of Social Development Case Manager, Social Worker, Employment Assistance Service (EAS) Provider, etc.).
-Our most common sources for referrals come from Addiction & Mental Health Services Fredericton, Department of Social Development, and Post-Secondary Education, Training and Labour (PETL), but we also accept self-referrals and those from private physicians and various other human services agencies.
+Clients are typically referred to the Let's Work program through an outside source (i.e. Social Worker, Counselling Agencies, Occupational Therapist, Physician, Psychologist, Employment Counsellor, Addiction & Mental Health Services Worker, Department of Social Development Case Manager, Employment Assistance Service (EAS) Provider, other community partners, human service agencies, etc.)

 To access Let’s Work services, individuals must be “workforce” ready.
 To be workforce ready there is an assumption that one can gain and maintain employment with or without support.
-Those accessing our services must be able to dedicate a reasonable amount of time to job searching and be willing to engage in various activities (some independently) as outlined in the individualized employment action plan created with a Job Developer.
+Those accessing our services must be able to dedicate a reasonable amount of time to job searching and be willing to engage in various activities (some independently) as outlined in the individualized employment action plan created with a Let's Work Employment Counsellor.

-*Note: Let’s Work is not a job placement agency.
-We are an employment counselling service and will work collaboratively with those we work with to ensure that they are prepared to effectively search for employment on their own in the future.
+*Note: Let’s Work is not considered to be a job placement agency.
+We are an Employment Counselling service, and will work collaboratively to ensure that our Let's Work clients are prepared and supported to effectively search for employment on their own towards their future.

-Once we have assisted the client in determining a vocational goal and an Employment Action Plan has been mutually agreed upon, we offer a number of services based on that client's individual needs, which include, but are not limited to, the following:
+Once we have assisted the client in determining an emplyment goal and an Employment Action Plan has been mutually agreed upon, we offer a number of services based from that client's individual needs, which include, but are not limited to, the following:

 Job search exploration and assistance with job applications

 Resume and cover letter preparation and revision assistance

 Job interview coaching (including conducting mock interviews, assistance with informational interviews, etc.)